Inside the Studio: Tommy Simpson on composing film scores with Trent Reznor & Atticus Ross

 When I started getting into modular synthesizers, I had to learn these different terms that were developed in the 1960s, like what a “gate” meant.
 At first I was like, “There’s no gate!
 What is this?!”
 [Laughs] But I learned that it’s just an electrical signal, a square wave.
 Essentially, you’re turning a pathway on or off, open or closed.
 Once I grasped that concept, I could start stringing it together with others, like the “logic” or “patterns” of modular synthesizers.

-I've got an old school Moog One, which has no easy screens; you just gotta learn your terms.
+I've got an old school Moog System 55, which has no easy screens; you just gotta learn your terms.
 As I learned more about how synthesizers work—all the nuts and bolts—I was able to look at Ableton differently and utilize those same principles.
 That’s when I started actually understanding the concepts instead of just parroting them back.

 What makes certain composers, like Hans Zimmer, so sought-after?